2666: The Part about Archimboldi

 This part reveals that the mysterious writer Archimboldi is really Hans Reiter, born in 1920 in Prussia.
 This section describes how a provincial German soldier on the Eastern Front became an author in contention for the Nobel Prize.
 Mrs. Bubis, who was introduced in the first part, turns out to have been Baroness von Zumpe; her family were a major part of Archimboldi's childhood, since his mother cleaned their country home and young Hans spent a lot of time with the Baroness's cousin, Hugo Halder, from whom he learned about the artistic life.
-Reiter meets the Baroness again during the war while in Romania, and has an affair with her after the war (she is then married to Bubis, the publisher).
+Reiter meets the Baroness again during the war while in Romania, and has an affair with her after the war (she is then married to Mr Bubis, the publisher).
 At the end of this part Bolaño's narrator describes the life of Lotte, Archimboldi's sister, and it is revealed that the femicide suspect Klaus Haas is her son and thus Archimboldi's nephew.

+Reception

 Critical reception

-The critical reception has been almost unanimously positive.
 2666 was considered the best novel of 2005 within the literary world of both Spain and Latin America.
 Before the English-language edition was published in 2008, 2666 was praised by Oprah Winfrey in her O, The Oprah Magazine after she was given a copy of the translation before it was officially published.

 The book was listed in The New York Times Book Review "10 Best Books of 2008" by the paper's editors. with Jonathan Lethem writing: